Stand with Ukraine

 - European Restructuring Monitor: Recording new restructuring cases as a result of the war in Ukraine.
 Read our first article on the impact of the war in Ukraine on employment changes in the EU:

 - Living, working and COVID-19 e-survey: Round 5 carried out in March–May 2022 included additional questions focusing on the engagement of citizens and their opinion about their government’s response to the crisis.
-Results are expected in June 2022.
+First results will be published on 7 July 2022.

 Adaptation of research projects